-Staff knew the people they cared for well and some staff had worked at the home for many years and also worked in the day service to provide additional support.
-The staff were able to tell us about individuals likes and dislikes, which matched what people, had recorded in care records.
-For example, staff knew when people liked to get up and go to bed and respected these wishes and personal choices.
-One person confirmed they could go to bed when they
+Staff knew the people they cared for well and some staff had worked at the home for many years.
+The staff were able to tell us about individuals likes and dislikes, which matched what people had recorded in care records.
+For example, staff knew when people liked to spend time on their own or when they wanted company and respected these wishes and personal choices.